 Online sources

-All visitors to Hampshire County Council’s Libraries and Record Office can use online datasets on Ancestry, FindMyPast and the British Newspaper Archive for free, including:
+All visitors to Hampshire County Council’s Libraries and Record Office can use online datasets on Ancestry including the 1921 census and 1939 register for free.

 More records are planned to go live on Ancestry.
-The next group will be Cemetery registers, available in mid 2025.
+The next group will be Cemetery registers, available at the end of 2025.

 How do I get free access?